patoline/patoline/src/decap/doc/Extension.typ

 ###

-The idea behind this file and command in that the module ##Pa_ocaml_prelude.Initial : Extension##, which is included inside ##decap.cmxa##, contains some entry point of the OCaml grammar, some data types related to priorities, ...
+The module ##Pa_ocaml_prelude.Initial : Extension##, which is included inside
+##decap.cmxa##, contains entry points of the OCaml grammar, data types related
+to priorities, ...

-Then, you must write a functor taking as input a module of type Extension, incuded it, so that the resulting module is of the same type.
-Then, we may extend the list ##extra_expressions## with one parser to add parsing rule for expressions.
+The idea is to write a functor taking as input a module of type ##Extension##, and incude it so that the resulting module is of the same type.
+Then, the list
+##extra_expressions## can be extended with one parser, in order to add parsing
+rule for expressions.
 We may also use ##add_reserved_id## to add new keyword.

-Finally, the extension is registered.
-Then, the module inside ##decap_ocaml.cmxa## will build the ocaml grammar together with all register extension.
+Finally, the extension is registered and the module inside ##decap_ocaml.cmxa## will build the ocaml grammar together with all register extension.

 == Non terminals, quotation and anti-quotations ==

 **We now list rapidely the available, non terminal entry points (extensible or not) available to write extensions, all quotations and anti-quotations.
 This documentation is very succinct and will be augmented when our software will be completed.**

 Here are the entry points available in the module ##Pa_ocaml_prelude.Initial : Extension## (this will be extended in the near future, to allow for instance adding new infix construction in expression of pattern):

 \begin{itemize}
 \item ##expression_lvl : expression_prio -> expression grammar##